 - Save every invoice with correct details

-- Track VAT and treat it as not yours
+- Track VAT obligations and treat it as “not yours”

 - Set aside money monthly for taxes